-GOVERNANCE COMMITTEE
+GOVERNANCE

 The Governance Committee oversees structural governance and composition matters including recommending to the Board the allocation of oversight responsibilities to the Board committees.

-In 2022, we changed the name of the Committee to the Governance Committee and expanded its responsibilities to reflect the committee's broader oversight regarding our ESG initiatives.
+In 2024, the Governance Committee devoted significant time to the oversight of the Company's sustainability program, including the assessment of sustainability-based risk considerations.

 At each regular Board meeting, the Board receives reports on significant committee activities, including oversight of risks addressed by each committee.
 In addition, risk management is incorporated in the Company's annual strategic planning process, which is periodically reviewed by the Board.
-The Board also periodically reviews with management the Company's insurance program and policies, including our cyber insurance coverage.
+The Board also periodically reviews with management the Company's insurance program and policies.